borismus/smus.com/content/books_all.md

 # A modern dearth of celebrations

-The author suggests insightfully that the reason that weddings are so overblown is also the reason that it is because there are so few other rituals in our daily lives that we have the luxury of attending to.
+The author suggests insightfully that the reason that weddings are so overblown is to compensate for a dearth of rituals in our daily lives.
 In the mainstream west, there are no more harvest festivals, no real Easter celebrations, and not much for Christmas either.

 The religious and spiritual calendar tends to follow a yearly cycle.
-We should embrace that more.
+Casper thinks we should embrace that more.
 There is something comforting about this cyclical nature, although it’s not a strict repetition of prior celebrations.
-The world changes, and you yourself change.
-It’s more of a spiral...
+The world changes, and you yourself change in some direction, leading to a spiral-like progression.

-I am reminded of Rabbi Heschel's take on Jewish time and its emphasis on celebrating historical events as part of the yearly cadence.
+I am reminded of Rabbi Heschel's take on "Jewish time" and its emphasis on celebrating historical events as part of the yearly cadence.
 This, by the way, is from [[Notes on The Sabbath by Heschel]] which I am reading next.

 # Connecting with nature
 A few lenses when connecting with nature: